jt34s1z/worldbuilding-game/notes/2024-08-17 initial goals.md

 simulating macro events like interactions between populations, and a full economy with actors trading and producing goods, instead of shops and resources simply being "spawned in" for the player to utilize.

+*********

+To start out, actor behavior will be simple: performing a set of tasks each day, traveling along a route to specific locations for each task.
+To simplify path finding, actors will simply follow existing paths whenever possible.
+In a rural setting, this could simply be compacted soil clear of foliage.
+There might be a mechanic for compacted dirt paths being created as actors travel over them, or they might be intentionally created in the world by actors.
+In a city setting, paths will be mostly static, as paved road ways surrounding buildings.

+For "routine" behaviors like daily chores, only need to be simulated once, and the outcome can be cached, so non-rendered simulation simply applies the cached outcome.
+These "routine" behaviors are "deterministic events", which can be simulated quickly.
+However, to handle random, non-deterministic events, either from random actor behaviors, needing to be rendered, or from a player interaction, the routes of actors must be tracked and queryable, to flag the actor to be simulated in real time or in finer detail, instead of using the cached behavior outcome.

+This would also apply to random scenarios like apply illness or injury; before an actor "starts" their day, an "RNG check" would be made if some deviation to their "routine" will occur, which will also flag the actor for fine-detail simulation, to account for the "RNG" even.
+In addition, the RNG should be "deterministic", in the sense that it's all based off a seed that evolves each day, so doing two simulations from the same saved initial state will result the same final output state.

+In summary, an actor in a rural setting will usually follow a daily routine set of behaviors, the output of which can be cached and quickly simulated each day.
+However, a number of things might interrupt this process, like: 1) being rendered or interacting with the player 2) interacting with another actor's random event 3) a random scenario affecting the actor like illness.
+In case 2, it might even be part of the other actor's "routine", for example a traveling merchant doing trading.

+One thing that this approach doesn't handle is a chaotic setting like a city.
+Such a large density of actors, with overlapping routes and "routines", it makes sense to handle crowded areas with special logic.
+For many actors traveling on roads and paths, maybe we could compute a rough crowd density over time, and apply a slow down in travel speed as it gets higher; that way, if the crowd needs to be rendered when the player is nearby, the slower speed could be visualized by people slowing down to avoid bumping into each other.
+Or maybe that doesn't make sense.
+Correctly handling a chaotic setting might work if we build a real time simulation first, and try to work out how to improve efficiency by caching routines and behaviors second.

+I envisioned cities as being quite chaotic; random events like crime interrupting the normal flow.
+I had an idea for implementing some sort of "noise" mechanic that operates over a certain distance.
+If an actor yelled out or an explosion occurred, that might attract other actors within a certain radius, maybe causing them to investigate.
+The problem I envision with such a system is the overall world simulation performing quickly, but then the latency randomly spiking when some random event occurs in the city, changing the behaviors of many actors at once.
+In normal game play, this might not be that huge of an issue, since the simulation only needs to run at "real time" with the player, and this slow down would only be an issue when trying to simulating in "fast forward" mode, which might be acceptable.